FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 ## Description

-This write-up shows how to build timelines from Windows machines to be examined in Triage following a compromise, from the acquisition of all artifacts to the generation of a Super-Timeline and its visualisation with Timesketch.
+This write-up shows how to build timelines from Windows machines to be examined in Triage following a compromise, from the acquisition of all artifacts to the generation of a Super-Timeline and its visualisation with [Timesketch](https://timesketch.org) using tools such as [Hayabusa](https://github.com/Yamato-Security/hayabusa), [Velociraptor](https://docs.velociraptor.app/docs/deployment/quickstart/) and [plaso](https://github.com/log2timeline/plaso).

 To be precise, we will carry out two distinct procedures:
 1. Manual acquisition with Hayabusa
     1. Acquisition and timeline generation with Hayabusa